dakotamm/research_blog/_posts/2024-01-10-lots-of-DO-z-plots.md

-# Lots of Plots - Temporal/Regional Exploration of DO and Sampling Depth Trends
+# Lots of Plots - Temporal/Regional Exploration of DO and Sampling Depth

 ### Goals From Last Meeting:
 1. Use number of casts as DOF for confidence intervals.